MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 # Migration Patterns in Post-Conflict Regions

 ## Overview
-Our project delves into understanding migration patterns within post-conflict regions, focusing on discerning patterns in internal and international migration.
+Our project delves into understanding migration patterns within post-conflict regions, focusing on international migration.
 The primary objective is to comprehend the dynamics of displacement.

 ## Milestone 1: Problem Identification
 **Date: 22-26 January, 2024**